Where do I find a practice placement opportunity?

 - Meet with the Preceptor to detail the work using the Practicum Project Learning Agreement Form.
 Obtain your Preceptor’s signature on this form, sign the form yourself, and submit to the Practice Instructor for final approval.

 Do I need to have a human subjects committee review?

 Every student needs to be aware of human subjects requirements.
-General guidelines are listed on the Practice Guidelines page, AND, each student should discuss the human subjects requirements with his or her practice instructor.
+General guidelines are listed on the Practicum Guidelines page, AND, each student should discuss the human subjects requirements with his or her practice instructor.
 If you have questions or concerns with human subjects research, please contact Julie Kaberry at the Office of Human Research Administration.

 Please follow this link to the Office of Human Research Administration website for information on whether HSPH Student Researchers can act as PIs on the various types of HSPH protocols.

 What should I do when my practice experience is completed?

 Each department and practice course has its own requirements for completion of the practice experience.
 Please check with your practice course instructor(s) for details.
 In general a paper about the work as well as a classroom presentation or Poster Session will be needed to obtain a grade for the Practice Course.
 Your Practice Instructor will provide details in the Course Syllabus.